DevX-Dragon/DevX-Dragon/README.md

 ---

 ### 🐲 About Me
 I'm a **self-taught developer** from Sri Lanka.
 I dedicate my time to building projects that are either highly functional or just plain fun.
-I don't stick to one language—I pick the best tool for the job, whether it's for the web, mobile, or desktop.
+I don't have a single fav language.
+I pick the best tool for the job, whether it's for the web, mobile, or desktop.

 * 🚀 **Current Project:** Working on  ```2D CNC Drawer/Plotter``` (Day ```6```) ,  ``` A Smart Watch ``` (Day ```7```) and ```6DOF Robotic Arm``` (Day ```2```).
 * 💡 **Interests:** Software Architecture, UI/UX Design, and a deep interest in PCB Design.